-Work has begun on the church itself and should take a few days to complete.
-The roof
+Work has begun on the church itself and should be completed.
+The roof over the

-over the Johnson Room will come next.
-We expect the price will not exceed $182,450 and
+Johnson Room will come next.
+We expected the price to not exceed $182,450, but it was

 Catholic Charities based at 10 Hammond Street in Worcester offers numerous

 immigration services.
 Call them at (508) 798-0191 for assistance.
 The services include

 family based immigration, citizenship applications, adjustment of status, application for